wp-plugins/flyzoo/readme.txt

 * **Eye-catching:** You love great design and we do too: Flyzoo chat has been crafted to offer a sleek look and feel.

-* **Tab Sync**: Browse your site and chat at the same time!
-When you chat from multiple browser windows (or tabs) all the windows are synchronized so you can chat from any tab, and private chat windows will be reloaded if you move to another page.
+* **Tab Sync**: Users can browse your site and chat at the same time!
+When you chat from multiple browser windows (or tabs) all the windows are synchronized so you can chat from any tab, and chat windows will be reloaded when you move to another page.

 * **SSL Secure Connection:** automatic chat encryption for HTTPS/SSL based sites.